5harp3y3/Movies-Ratings/README.md

-# Movies-Ratings
+## Movies-Ratings
+Movie Database Interface.
+Based on the API from http://www.omdbapi.com/ and the python module omdb

+## Requirements
+Python module: omdb

-Updated version of Movie Database Interface.
-Work in progress.
+# Status: Work in progress.

-What the program does?
+### Description:

 It scans through the directory containing your movies.
 Gets the filenames, cleans it and uses omdb to find its imdb ratings.